SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 In this workshop, we will be using a pre-built simulator microservice to publish temperature reading events.
 Essentially, it is a spring boot application that connects to Solace PubSub+ Broker and publishes a temperature reading event.

-Positive
+> aside positive
-: We may have to update the connection credentials on necessary configuration files to connect to the Event Broker hosting the SmartTown EDA solution
+> We may have to update the connection credentials on necessary configuration files to connect to the Event Broker hosting the SmartTown EDA solution

 ### AC-City Alert Generator Microservice